Best Cheap Health Insurance in New York for 2026

 Show All Rows

-• Fidelis Care's cheapest Silver plan costs $561 each month.
-That's about half the average for a Silver plan in New York State.
+• Ambetter from Fidelis Care's cheapest Bronze plan costs $434 each month.
+That's just over half the average for a Bronze plan in New York State.

-• Fidelis Care also sells the most affordable health insurance in all five counties of New York City.
+• Ambetter from Fidelis Care also sells the most affordable Bronze medical insurance in all five boroughs of New York City.
+But the best coverage in NYC comes from Anthem.

 Best health insurance companies in New York